 A teammate started a background process called

-memhog that is consuming excessive memory and
+that is consuming excessive memory and impacting system

-impacting system performance.
-You need to locate the PID,
+performance.
+You need to locate the PID, attempt a clean stop

-continues running.
+if it continues running.

 Signals are an operator’s control surface.
 Prefer graceful termination for predictable cleanup, but know when to escalate and how to prove what happened with verifiable checks.